Select or Project? Evaluating Lower-dimensional Vectors for LLM Training Data Explanations

 \section{Conclusion}

-This work systematically evaluated strategies for reducing the computational requirements of gradient-based methods for instance-based explanations, comparing targeted selection of a small subset of model components to random projection, and the full gradient.
+This work systematically evaluated strategies for reducing the computational requirements of gradient-based methods for instance-based explanations, comparing the targeted selection of a small subset of model components to random projection, and the use of the full gradient.
 We find that our proposed method of selecting a compact, structurally informed subset consistently outperforms full gradients and projections in both accuracy and efficiency.

 Our results highlight that a small, carefully chosen set of components can be sufficient to capture the instance- and task-specific information required for generating instance-based explanations.
 Consequently, our work demonstrates that architecture-aware selection is an effective strategy to making instance-based explanations for large models more computationally feasible.
 Equipped with our evaluation setup, future work should further explore efficient strategies for component selection.